lucapada/GPSDataLoggerParser/RTKLIB-master/bin/readme.txt

 #
-# RTKLIB/bin
+#  RTKLIB_bin 2.4.2 p11
 #

-The contents of RTKLIB/bin have been moved to RTKLIB_bin/bin
+The binary APs and DLLs for Windows.